LoginRadius/apple-revoke-access-token/README.md

 This repository provides details on how to invalidate the apple access token based on LoginRadius AccountDeletion webhook event response https://www.loginradius.com/docs/integrations/webhook/.

 ## Description
-This respository provides an (POST) API endpoint which accepts the LoginRadius AccountDeletion webhook event response.
+This respository provides a (POST) API endpoint which accepts the LoginRadius AccountDeletion webhook event response.

-For the Sample AccountDeletion webhook event response please see https://www.loginradius.com/docs/integrations/webhooks/samples/#deleteaccount9
+For the Sample AccountDeletion webhook event response please see: https://www.loginradius.com/docs/integrations/webhooks/samples/#deleteaccount9

+To get AccountDeletion webhook event response on your URL, please configured it from the LoginRadius Admin Console: https://www.loginradius.com/docs/api/v2/integrations/webhooks/overview/#configurewebhook7

 ## Installation
 Run this command to install the required dependency.